Helenah2020/Revo-Uno/README.md

 * **Cartesian coordinate system:** Cartesian 3D printers are named after the Cartesian coordinate system that uses X, Y, and Z coordinates to plot points.
 This system of coordinates is used to determine the location of the print head.
 Cartesian 3D printers do this through a system of smooth circular rod rails and linear bearings which are used to move the print head or the print bed or a combination of both to position the nozzle anywhere in the 3D space.
 * **Dual extrusion:** There is an option to add a second extruder to the printer.
 * Metal frame consisting of a combination of box section and rods

+## Be Green
+Billions of tonnes of plastic is in the environment around us.
+Think before you print, re-use, recycle.